SFTC/stylelint-config-sf-css/README.md

 }
 ```

 That's it!
 You can override the settings from `stylelint-config-sf-css` by editing the `.stylelintrc.json` file.

+You also need to download a plugin `stylelint` in `VScode`

 Learn more about css order [styleint-order](https://github.com/hudochenkov/stylelint-order/blob/master/README.md) on the stylelint-order website.

 ## License